 How to Upgrade to GA4 & Should You?

-The first question is when do you need to upgrade?
+The first question is do you need to upgrade and, if so, when do you need to upgrade?
 So far, Google hasn’t announced an end of life for the Universal Analytics version of Google Analytics, though they will no longer be investing in it.
 They are defaulting to GA4 for new properties but are not requiring existing sites to upgrade—only encouraging (strongly) adoption.
-Long story short: you will need to upgrade to GA4 but you don’t need to upgrade immediately.
+Long story short: you will need to upgrade to GA4 as Universal Analytics will be coming to an end at some point.
+However, you don’t need to upgrade immediately.

 As a result, while you do need to upgrade to GA4, it is important that you upgrade carefully and avoid disrupting your analytics as much as possible.
 As well, you have time to do this slowly and accurately.
 In this post, I want to walk through the importance of running the old and new GA at the same time, walk through how you upgrade to GA4, and discuss how you should adjust your tag so that you can run GA4 alongside your existing analytics setup.